 “I think all students would benefit from taking this class,” says Tassi Call, the director of 21st century education at Amphitheater Public Schools.
 “I just really believe that having this curriculum in place for all kids is very important.”

-The full Possible Futures curriculum will be available on JFF’s website later this year.
+Some modules within the STEMploration and Skills for Success units are available now.
+The full Possible Futures curriculum will be available on JFF’s website in 2020.

 Arizona joins Long Beach, California, in piloting the Possible Futures curriculum as members of JFF’s national Pathways to Prosperity Network, which aims to ensure that young people complete high school, attain postsecondary credentials with currency in the labor market, and launch careers in high-demand, high-wage fields while leaving open the prospect of further education.